 In addition, the Committee considers/debates policy liability and interpretation for the benefit of underwriters where appropriate with a view to ensuring that all policy points are scrutinized and interpretations are consistent when Cedants submit claims payment requests.

-It is the experience of the Committee that there are more than single occasions when Cedants/Reinsurance Brokers have not fully considered all areas of Policy liability, misrepresentation at inception and relevance of Warranties and Conditions.
+It is the experience of the Committee that there are occasions when cedants/reinsurance brokers have not fully considered all areas of policy liability, misrepresentation at inception and relevance of warranties and conditions.

 Statement of Directors' Responsibilities